buenaflor/wplan-backend/README.md

 - PostgreSQL
 - Redis caching
 - NestJS with Typescript
-- JSON Web Tokens for authentication and authorization
+- JSON Web Tokens for authentication
 - Docker for containerization

 ## Database